xnart/yt-video-blocker/README.md

 # Examples

-I want to block : Adnan Oktar
+To block : Adnan Oktar

-Should add this : Adnan Oktar
+To add : Adnan Oktar

 ---

-I want to block : Jahrein
+To block : Jahrein

-Should add this : jahre[iİ]n  // No need to put ignore case flag.
+To add : jahrein  // No need to put ignore case flag.
 Extension has already.

+---

+Also, feel free to use regular expressions.